 - Open-source: These pipelines are considered to be suitable for businesses that need a low-cost alternative to commercial pipelines or wish to develop a pipeline to fit their unique business and data requirements.
 However, these pipelines require the support of trained professionals for their development and maintenance.

 However, it is important to understand that these types are not mutually exclusive.
-This means that a Data Pipeline can have all characteristics of two different types.
-For example, Data Pipelines can be Cloud-native Batch Processing or Open-Source Real-time processing, etc.
+This means that a Pipeline can have all characteristics of two different types.
+For example, Pipelines can be Cloud-native Batch Processing or Open-Source Real-time processing, etc.

 Components of a Data Pipeline